MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-application.md

 You use test runner codeunits to manage the execution of test codeunits and to integrate with other test management, execution, and reporting frameworks.
 By integrating with a test management framework, you can automate your tests and enable them to run unattended.

-Test runner codeunits are codeunits which have the [SubType Property](properties/devenv-subtype-codeunit-property.md) set to **TestRunner**.
+Test runner codeunits are codeunits that have the [SubType Property](properties/devenv-subtype-codeunit-property.md) set to **TestRunner**.

 Test runner codeunits include the following triggers: